AnyLog-co/documentation/authentication.md

    policies providing the authorized functionalities.
    Policies are authenticated by validating the policies authors' permissions to create the policies.

-2) External Authentication - These are processes to authenticate users and processes delivering messages from external applications and users that are not members of the network.
+2) User Authentication - These are processes to authenticate users and processes delivering messages from external applications and users that are not members of the network.
    For example:
    * Grafana calls issuing a REST request to a node in the network.